Ddystopia/rfcs/text/0000-local-default-generic-bounds.md

 #![default_foreign_assoc_bounds(?Sized, ?Forget, PartialEq)]
 ```

-The following example demonstrates how the compiler will understand the code. (`PartialEq` is just for an illustration)
+The following example demonstrates how the compiler will understand the code. (`PartialEq` is just for an illustration.
+Probably nobody would ever need to use this with `PartialEq`).

 ```rust
 #![default_generic_bounds(Sized, ?Forget, PartialEq)]